hgedia/knowledge-base/docs/ZK/intro.md

 this ceremony needs to be done only once , instead per interaction.

 Proof systems like PLONK,Halo,STARKS do not require a trusted setup.
-They achive this by using interactive oracle proofs (IOP) or Holographic proving systems(AHP).
+They achieve this by using interactive oracle proofs (IOP) or Holographic proving systems(AHP).

 # Terminology